aria42/aria42.github.io/_posts/2010-09-19-clojure-unsupervised-part-of-speech-tagger-explained.md

 script can be found <a href="http://gist.github.com/578348">here</a>.

 <h3>It's all about counters</h3>
-So one of the basic data abstractions you need for probabilistic computing is a counter.[ref]A lot of the names for these abstractions come from <a href="http://www.cs.berkeley.edu/~klein/">Dan Klein</a>, my PhD advisor, but I'm pretty sure modulo the name, the abstractions are pretty universal from my survey of machine learning libraries.[/ref] Essentially, a counter is a map of items to their counts, that needs, for computing probabilities, to support a fast way to get the sum of all counts.
+So one of the basic data abstractions you need for probabilistic computing is a counter.[^library] Essentially, a counter is a map of items to their counts, that needs, for computing probabilities, to support a fast way to get the sum of all counts.
 Here's the code snippet that declares the appropriate data structure as well as the important methods.
 The proper way to do this is to make Counter a protocol (which I've done in my NLP clojure library <a href="http://github.com/aria42/mochi/blob/master/src/mochi/counter.clj">here</a>):

 {% gist 587011 %}